Structural Racism and Discrimination

 Abstract image representing SRD, darker wooden figure in a box with three other wooden figures in light, medium and dark shades outside the box

-There is increasing recognition that SRD contributes to poorer health outcomes for racial and ethnic minorities and other populations who experience health disparities.
+There is increasing recognition that SRD contributes to poorer health outcomes for racial and ethnic minority and other populations who experience health disparities.
 Neighborhood segregation, a widely studied form of structural racism, has been shown to directly influence racial disparities in health outcomes.
 In addition to SRD’s direct effects on access to opportunities and resources, it affects psychological health.
 SRD in the forms of societal-level conditions, societal norms, and institutional policies that create and sustain disadvantage are risk factors for poor physical and mental health conditions.

 Despite evidence pointing to the data on the detrimental health effects of racism and discrimination, measures of these constructs are not included routinely as social determinants of health (SDOH) in human research.
 Research that includes racism and discrimination is often limited to studies of one specific form of SRD, such as interpersonal interactions or residential segregation.
-An important facet of NIMHD's Research Framework is to expand our understanding about the interactions of interpersonal and structural racism and discrimination across multiple levels of influence (individual, interpersonal/organizational, community, societal) and the downstream impact on health and health disparities.

 NIMHD is studying and addressing issues related to SRD through a variety of initiatives:

-NIMHD Seminars and Workshops on SRD
+NIMHD Events on SRD

-Workshop on Structural Racism:
+Workshop on Structural Racism

 For this 2017 event, NIMHD organized national leaders to explore the issue and consider topics and challenges for future research.

-NIMHD Content on SRD
+NIMHD Content & Resources on SRD

 Structural Racism and Discrimination: Impact on Minority Health and Health Disparities